gogasca/ml_pipeline/dataflow/README.md

 * [PubSubToBigQuery.py](PubSubToBigQuery.py)

 The following example will run a streaming pipeline.
-It will read messages from a Pub/Sub topic, then window them into fixed-sized intervals, and write one file per window into a GCS location.
+It will read messages from a Pub/Sub topic, then window them into fixed-sized intervals, after that, it will call the Prediction API, once it gets the results, will write them into BigQuery.

 + `--project`: sets the Google Cloud project ID to run the pipeline on
 + `--input-topic`: sets the input Pub/Sub topic to read messages from